sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/jdbc_connection.rst

 #. ``Global Level Connection``: which is accessible to all users.
 #. ``Group Level Connection``: which is accessible only to the members of the specified group.
+#. ``Project Level Connection``: which is accessible only to the project owner and members of the group with which the project has been shared.

 **Prerequisite**
 +++++++